Get free weekly resources from us!

 Faith is like a second language.

+#1.
 Make it easy to talk about faith.

 That’s where your curriculum choice comes in.
 Through Group’s proven R.E.A.L. approach, kids have something to talk about.
-This R.E.A.L.
-Learning philosophy focuses on creating ministry that’s Relational, Experiential, Applicable, and Lifelong.
+This R.E.A.L. learning philosophy focuses on creating ministry that’s Relational, Experiential, Applicable, and Lifelong.

-One of my favorite stories reveals the power of Group’s R.E.A.L.
-Learning.
-An incredulous mom called a church upset they’d taken her preschooler on a boat without her permission.
+One of my favorite stories reveals the power of Group’s R.E.A.L. approach: A mom called a church upset they’d taken her preschooler on a boat without her permission.
 Confused, the staffer knew they’d sponsored no boat trip, then finally realized the Sunday school class taught the lesson of Jesus calming the storm.
 The memorable painter’s taped boat shape on the floor became an imaginary “real” ride with Jesus in the boat!
 Even a preschooler couldn’t not talk about what she did at church!

+#2.
 Fly take-home papers home.

 Simply Loved curriculum embraces the love of child’s play with a take-home flyer literally meant to “fly” home as a paper airplane.
 The flyer carries the day’s Bible point, Bible story, a note from Jesus, and question to talk about (“practiced” in class for kids to take the lead and ask at home), plus a fun “flyer” activity to reinforce the Bible point at home.
 See for yourself with this FREE download!

+#3.
 Equip kids with memorable Bible points.

 Group curriculum and VBS are famous for one daily Bible point each lesson.
 All experiences in each lesson reinforce one clear, kid-friendly point that emphasizes the “why” behind the Bible lesson.